Testicular Biopsy | The Turek Clinic

 The Leydig cells are the major hormone-producing cells.
 The biopsied tissue is specially stained and examined microscopically for both cell types by a pathologist.
 If it shows that sperm production is normal, then a blockage exists in the system, usually beyond the testis.
 Remember that a biopsy does not tell us where the obstruction is located within the system.
 The most common testis biopsy patterns observed in a testis biopsy specimen are listed below.
 Dr Turek has created a systematic way to interpret the testis biopsy that he has taught others for years to decide what pattern is present (see figure below).

-Testis Biopsy Patterns
+Testis Biopsy Result Patterns

 Normal